Ponce/slackbuilds/games/UrbanTerror/docs/readme43.txt

 -----------------------------------------------
 Urban Terror: Total Conversion for Quake3:Arena
-4.2 Release
+4.3 Release
 http://www.urbanterror.info
 -----------------------------------------------

-This is the readme file for release 4.2 of Urban Terror.
+This is the readme file for release 4.3 of Urban Terror.
 Please refer to http://www.urbanterror.info/ for further details.

 Legal stuff
 ===========
-The makers of Urban Terror accept no responsibility for any damage or injuries resulting from use of this software.
+FrozenSand accept no responsibility for any damage or injuries resulting from use of this software.
 You download and install this software at your own risk.

-Urban Terror is a collection of mod files created by Frozen Sand/0870760 B.C.
-Ltd, community maps and community assets which are creditted in the map readme's.
-The files that constitute this modification are copyright Frozen Sand/0870760 B.C.
-Ltd 2000-2012.
+Urban Terror is a collection of files created by Frozensand Games Limited, community maps and community assets which are creditted in the map readme's.
+The files that constitute this modification are copyright Frozensand Games Limited 2000-2017.

 Use of any file contained within the mod is illegal without permission.
 Anyone wishing to re-use any of the media contained within the official